wavesoft/virtual-atom-smasher/doc/Analytics Events.md

 {
     "id": "",       // The course ID
-    "time": 0,      // The time (in seconds) spent in the tutorial "percent":      // The percentage of the video seen }
+    "time": 0,      // The time (in seconds) spent in the tutorial "focused": 0,   // The time (in seconds) spent focused on the video "percent":      // The percentage of the video seen }
 ```